nochet/BasePop_RNAseq/projectNotes.md

 ## Project Notes

+### 2018-08-27 (EGK)

+Attepting to generate novel transcripts and get an accurate gene level analysis is complex.
+We plan to perform separate pipelines for a transcript level and gene level analysis.

+Gene level analysis: we will use the reference annotation rather than performing the merge step in StringTie followed by DEseq

+Transcript level analysis: we will use the StringTie-Ballgown pipeline

+Exploration of the gene count table generated from the data using the merge file before and after assigning a reference gene gave different results.
+Some MSTRGs are split up into those that are assigned to a gene and those that are not.

 ### 2018-08-20 (EN)

 - Get more gene ids tranferred from StringTie by running a perl script `mstrg_prep.pl` explained here: